minqiaowang/on-premise-adg/test-with-adg/test-with-adg.md

 SQL> exit
 Disconnected from Oracle Database 19c EE Extreme Perf Release 19.0.0.0.0 - Production Version 19.7.0.0.0
-[oracle@dbstby ~]$
+[oracle@standby ~]$
 ```

-2. From on-premise side, connect to orclpdb as testuser.
+2. From the primary side, connect to orclpdb as testuser.
 Check the records in the test table.

 ```
 SQL> select * from test;